DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 The journey began on a ‘start page’ listing the SDs working with the HEI and setting out the steps involved in creating an account.

-The aim was to give the user a chance to gather information before starting, which is particularly important since it is not possible to save and return to the process.
+The aim was to give the user a chance to gather information before starting, which is important since it is not possible to save and return to the process.

 Users would reach the start page from an email.
 For this iteration we did not include DfE Sign In account creation, as we assumed that the email would contain a ‘magic link’ bypassing it.